thlorenz/dynamic-dedupe/README.md

 # dynamic-dedupe

-Dedupes node modules on the fly which works even when dependencies are linked via ln -s or npm link.
+Dedupes node modules as they are being required  which works even when dependencies are linked via ln -s or npm link.

 ### Not deduped